comet-cc/GuaranTEE/README.md

 The steps to perform these operations are shown below.

 #### a) Prepare realm for inference
-Use “root” as both username and password to get into the realm’s user space.
+After creating a realm instance from step 6, use “root” as both username and password to get into the realm’s user space.
 Then, execute the following command:
 ```
 ./start_inference_service.sh
 ```